Diana goes to South America

 Sunday was our last day in Buenos Aires.
 Colin, Lee and I wondered around San Telmo market.
 This is a famous market in Buenos Aires that is only on sundays.
 It is known for its antiques.
 Although no one bought anything, we enjoyed the atmosphere.
 The three of us went out for our last Empanda together.
 We hung out at our hostel that night with our other Canadian roomies and played cards.
 Our Canadian roomies are on the same path as Colin and I until Carnaval.
 We all left the next morning for Montevideo, Uruguay.
 Colin and I boarded a ferry at 8 am the next morning.
 We had an hour on the ferry and 3 on a bus to land us in Montevideo, where we met the other canadians.
 Montevideo was loud, stinky, and dirty - I joked that

 it is just like my travel partner.
 Speaking of dirty and smelly, I decided to do laundry in Montevideo.
 I took all of mine, and some of Colin´s clothes to a laundry mat by our hostel.
 We explained to the woman working there that we needed our clothes back that day because we had a bus out at 10 am the next morning.
 She agreed that they would be ready by close, 7 pm.
 Colin and I returned to pick up our belongings at 630, only to find the laundry mat closed.
 We were very confused and a bit paniced, because if Montevideo was anything like Argentina this place may not be open again until next month!
 We had no choice but wait and return again in the morning.
 Montevideo was definitely not my favourite, but we made the best of it.
 We spent the day on the beach and played a spanish version of Pictograma at the hostel that night with our Canadian group and some Chilean travellers.
+We returned to find a closed laundry mat again the next morning.
+Now we were a bit panicked, as I had been wearing my beach wrap as a shirt for the previous 18 hours.
+Luckily, the other Canadian travellers were on the same route as us that day and departing a bit later, so they agreed to pick up our things.
+Although relieved we would be getting our things back, I was slightly disappointed that I no longer could justify buying a new wardrobe.

 Colin and I arrived by bus to Punta del Este in the afternoon.
 This is a beautiful, posh beach city.
 We are staying about 400m from a massive beach just outside the city.
 We spent the day on the beach where we met Aussie Jamie from Millhouse hostel and returned back to our hostel